Loxone/cordova-plugin-battery-status/README.md

 * batterycritical
 * batterylow

 Applications may use `window.addEventListener` to attach an event listener for any of the above events after the `deviceready` event fires.
+Also update will be triggered after initializing the plugin.

 ## Installation